 Some paper options are more expensive

 You never need to worry about losing your pen when inspiration strikes or you need to write down some strong feelings in a journal—at least, not if you’re carrying Lemome’s Thick Classic Notebook.
 This notebook has a built-in elastic loop on the side to hold your pen as well as a pocket for other notes or photos you may want to have on hand.
-The hard cover protects your private thoughts inside from dirt and spills, while the elastic makes sure the journal stays closed when you want it to be.
+Like many of our favorite journals for self reflection, the hard cover protects your private thoughts inside from dirt and spills, while the elastic makes sure the journal stays closed when you want it to be.

 It does have wide-ruled paper, which some people may not like.
 There are also dot grid and college-ruled options; these are slightly more expensive and don’t come in the same cover color options, though.
 You may need to trade off certain features for others that are more important for your journaling style.